- Terminal Services

 - Aireon Alert

-The Irish Aviation Authority is a partner in Aireon LLC, a revolutionary space-based air traffic surveillance venture, along with Iridium (USA) and the air navigation service providers - NAV CANADA (Canada), ENAV (Italy) and Naviair (Denmark).
-The IAA currently holds a 3.75% stake in Aireon, which will increase to 6% by 2017.
+The Irish Aviation Authority is a partner and shareholder in Aireon LLC, a revolutionary space-based air traffic surveillance venture, along with Iridium (USA) and the air navigation service providers - NATS (UK), NAV CANADA, ENAV (Italy) and Naviair (Denmark).

 Aireon has deployed the first global air traffic surveillance system using a space-based Automatic Dependent Surveillance Broadcast (ADS-B) network that meets the strict, real-time Air Traffic Service (ATS) surveillance requirements for separation services, anywhere in the world.
 ADS-B is an air traffic surveillance technology that relies on the aircraft broadcasting their identity, a precise Global Positioning System (GPS) position and other information derived from onboard systems.
 The data is broadcast every half-second from the aircraft and is used by Air Traffic Controllers (ATCs) to identify and separate aircraft in near-real time.
 ATS surveillance is clearly defined by the International Civil Aviation Organization (ICAO) but, put simply, it’s the ability to reliably, and in near-real-time detect key flight attributes such as position, level and intent.
 Space-based ADS-B provides full, continuous global air traffic surveillance, whereas before, 70 percent of the world had no access to ATS surveillance information (i.e. the oceans, polar regions, mountainous regions, jungles, deserts).
 This significantly improves Air Traffic Management (ATM) safety, efficiency, predictability and capacity, while reducing overall infrastructure costs.